cetic/fadi/doc/USERMANAGEMENT.md

 <img src="images/installation/phpldapadmin.gif" />

-#### 2. Add the user
+#### 2. Add users

 To add users, there are two ways: using a tempalte and manually.

 #### Import the user using a template